garylirocks/quickrefs/shell-commands.markdown

 # exclude current directory (at least one level deep)
 find . -mindepth 1 -type d

-# exclude a directory (prune './images1', find '*.png' in other directories)
-# '-prune -o ...' is a common pattern
-find . -path './images1' -prune -o -name '*.png' -print

 # execute a command on matched files
 # `{}` is a placeholder for matched files, `\;` is required
 find . -type f -regex '\./[1-9]+' -exec cp {} dest \;